ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

     repository
   - [ ] The artifact's GitHub repository contains documentation on how to install and use it
+  - [ ] The README file in the GitHub repository clearly describes the project, its motivation and goals, situates it in context of related work, provides technical details, and future directions
   - [ ] It is possible for an individual who is not the creator of the GitHub repository to install and use the computational artifact
   - [ ] The artifact's GitHub repository contains sufficient evidence of